Constitution for the United States of Africa

 (2) Electoral fraud is a crime against the African people.
 A person appointed to serve as an election officer and, having accepted the appointment, neglects to perform the assigned duty or takes part in a fraudulent election shall serve a jail term, pay a fine and forfeit for life his or her right to participate in public elections and work in public service.

-(3) Section A (2) of this article applies equally to a person who (i) offers or accepts a bribe or other inducement in exchange for a vote, (ii) fails to report to the police and the state or federal electoral authority any act or attempt of electoral fraud, including voter bribery, (iii) obstructs an investigation into electoral fraud, or (iv) violates any or all of the other parts of this article.
+(3) Paragraph 2 of this section applies also to a person who (i) offers or accepts a bribe or other inducement in exchange for a vote, (ii) fails to report to the police and the electoral authority any act or attempt of electoral fraud, including voter bribery, or (iii) obstructs an investigation into electoral fraud.

 (1) (a) There is established a nonpartisan federal electoral body to be known as the Directorate of Elections.
 The Directorate is composed of electoral directors recommended for presidential nomination by the Board on Public Integrity and headed by an administrator, a secretary and a treasurer.

 (b) The Directorate of Elections is Africa's independent and nonpartisan agency which administers the electoral process, being responsible for fully enforcing electoral law and ensuring free and fair elections are accessible to all Africans.
-In addition to the administration of federal elections, the mandate of the directorate encompasses national referenda, all other aspects of electoral policy and ensuring the states conduct their elections in accordance with the African Constitution.
+In addition to the administration of federal general elections and by-elections, the mandate of the directorate encompasses national referenda and all other aspects of electoral policy.

 2) The members of the Directorate shall have no affiliation with any political organization and shall serve for a single five-year term, but a member of the Directorate may serve after the expiration of his or her term until his or her successor takes office.